-- A short recap of the existing research base on local government work on NRPF and its link to inclusion and inclusive practices - Changes to this support as a consequence of and in response to COVID-19 - Examples of practice in response to these issues from UK cities - · Short, medium and longer term policy implications for NRPF provisions going forward
+- A short recap of the existing research base on local government work on NRPF and its link to inclusion and inclusive practices - Changes to this support as a consequence of and in response to COVID-19 - Short, medium and longer term policy implications for NRPF provisions going forward

 Please note that this is a policy and research briefing on issues relating to NRPF.
-It is not intended to provide detailed guidance for either local authorities or individuals
+It is not intended to provide detailed guidance for either local authorities or individuals.